 We talk about this in part 3 of this series.

-However, if you intend to use your solar system and connect it to a home that already gets utilities, you are likely legally required to hire a licensed electrician to wire in your system, and you will need additional hardware from your utilities company to make your own energy system work with line power.
+However, if you intend to use your solar system and connect it to a home that is already connected to grid power, you are likely to be legally required to hire a licensed electrician to wire in your system, and you will need additional hardware from your utilities company to make your own energy system work with line power.

 How Many kW of Solar Panels Do I Need?

 In order to accurately determine how big of a solar system you need, the first thing you need to do is determine how much energy you are using.
-Energy is measured in kilowatt hours (kWh).
-If you’re looking for a detailed information on how to do this, check out my died to determining the cost of a solar system.
+Energy is measured in kilowatt hours (kWh), and by the end of this section you should be able to determine exactly how many kWh you use in a day.

 How to Measure Your Power Usage